The MS in Biostatistics is a 36-credit program preparing students to become biostatisticians

 Prospective students must meet the graduate admission requirements of both the University of Nevada, Reno and School of Community Health Sciences, per the following guidelines:

-- Regular fall admission: The application deadline for the MS program is April 15.
-However, to receive full consideration for graduate assistantships, fellowships and merit graduate student awards, applicants are encouraged to submit their application by February 1.
+- Regular fall admission: The final deadline for fall 2021 admission is June 1.
 Only one graduate cohort is admitted each year.
-If you miss the deadline and would like to discuss enrolling in graduate special coursework that could be applied to the MS program, please contact Kristen Clements-Nolle, Director of Graduate Studies, at email@example.com.
+If you miss the deadline and would like to discuss enrolling in graduate special coursework that could be applied to the MS program, please contact Kristen Clements-Nolle, Director of Graduate Studies, at firstname.lastname@example.org.

 - Undergraduate degree: Baccalaureate degree from an accredited institution of higher learning, with an undergraduate grade point average (GPA) of 3.0 or higher on a 4-point scale.
 If your undergraduate GPA is below 3.0 but higher than 2.75 your application will be considered if your GPA in the last 60 hours of undergraduate coursework is 3.0 or higher.
 If you graduated from an international college or university, please contact The Graduate School for approval of your undergraduate degree for graduate studies at the University of Nevada, Reno.